 Levi’s vs Gap: A Tale of Two Titans and Retail Branding

-girl choosing between broccoli and an ice cream cone
+girl in pigtails choosing between ice cream and broccoli

 Branding is so important when it comes to retail.
 What has changed over the past few years, and what are smart retail brands doing today?